sugus25/iptv-youtube-live/README.md

-# IPTV based on Youtube Live Channels
+# IPTV based on YouTube Live Channels
-A playlist of YouTube live channels for any IPTV client.
-Details on my [blog post](https://abskmj.github.io/notes/posts/projects/youtube-live-channels/).
+M3U playlists of YouTube live channels.
+Add them to any IPTV client.
+Steps on how to add them are available at my [notes](https://abskmj.github.io/notes/posts/projects/youtube-live-channels/).

 ## Channels
-If you want to add a new channel / video or report a broken one, please open an [issue](https://github.com/abskmj/iptv-youtube-live/issues/new) on this repository with the Youtube link.
+Open an [issue](https://github.com/abskmj/iptv-youtube-live/issues/new) on this repository with the YouTube link to add a new channel/video or report a broken one.